pywugate/MyCoolPackage.jl/README.md

 `“The repository does not seem to exist anymore.
 You may not have access, or it may have been deleted or renamed.”`

 ## Solutions
+### Conclusion
+1. most of them required Git installed
+2. I like solution 4 most, because
+  - it contains only 3 steps
+  - use git apps
+  - without commands

 ### First check git verion in julia: [Ref3](https://github.com/pywugate/MyCoolPackage.jl?tab=readme-ov-file#reference)

 ```